 See Also What Is CBD Oil?

-Although each individual’s daily dosage will be different, a general starting point for an average, healthy middle-age woman not taking any prescriptions could be 1 ml (or 15 drops) of the lowest concentration per serving (typically 1 mg) CBD oil.
-Hold the oil under the tongue for 60 to 90 seconds before swallowing as this allows for maximum absorption, though the supp could also be added to drinks or smoothies to make it more palatable.
+Although each individual’s daily dosage will be different, a general starting point for an average, healthy middle-aged woman not taking any prescriptions could be 1 ml (or 15 drops) of the lowest concentration per serving (typically 1 mg) CBD oil.
+Hold the oil under the tongue for 60 to 90 seconds before swallowing as this allows for maximum absorption, though the supplement could also be added to drinks or smoothies to make it more palatable.
 After a week on this routine, if you are not noticing any difference, you may want to consider either doubling your dose or slowly increasing the CBD concentration (concentrations can get as high as 100 mg).
 Those who are looking to maintain general health or combat minor aches will likely be good with a lower dose and concentration, while those suffering from more complex medical conditions such as sleep disorders, chronic ailments or migraines may need a higher dosage and higher concentration, but only after consulting with a doctor or other medical professional.